 This calculator allows you to compare the actual cost of two different mortgages.

-Input the particulars of the loans, including the loan amount, interest rate and ongoing fees and you can calculate the cost of the loan over the total term.
+Input the details of your loan, including the loan amount, interest rate and ongoing fees and you can calculate the cost of the loan over the total term.

 The interest rate isn’t everything!